spm2020spring/TeamCollaborationTutorial/team.rst

 ---------------------

 Everyone pushes his upates directly to the central repo.
 One has to have write permission to be able to do this.
+With this approach, we do not need actions like Pull Request.
+Therefore, you should be a **responsible** individual who **always** test your code to make sure it does not break the program before you commit.

 Clone remote repo to local drive